-Position Date of Appointment Tenure as of 31 Dec 2023 Chair 2 August 2019 4 years 5 months Non-Executive Director 12 February 2015 8 years 11 months Chair of the Audit Committee 3 March 2015 8 years 10 months Member of the Remuneration Committee 27 August 2019 4 years 4 months includes a period of 3 months from 2 October 2023 during which Liam Daniel undertook additional responsibilities as Executive Chair.
+Position Date of Appointment Tenure as of 31 Dec 2024 Chair 2 August 2019 5 years 5 months Non-Executive Director 12 February 2015 9 years 11 months Chair of the Audit Committee 3 March 2015 9 years 10 months Member of the Remuneration Committee 27 August 2019 5 years 4 months includes a period of 3 months from 2 October 2023 during which Liam Daniel undertook additional responsibilities as Executive Chair.

-2. Fiona Dunlevy (41) - Executive Director/Company Secretary
+Fiona Dunlevy (42)

+Chief Executive Officer/

+Company Secretary

 Fiona Dunlevy was appointed to the Board as Executive Director in October 2023.
 Fiona has held various leadership positions with Malin since 2015, including most recently as Company Secretary, a position she has held since September 2018.
 Before joining Malin, Fiona was Director of Tax with Elan Corporation plc and prior to that she worked with Deloitte's international tax group in Dublin and New York.
-Fiona is an Associate of the Irish Taxation Institute and a Fellow of Chartered Accountants Ireland.
+Fiona is a Chartered Tax Advisor and a Fellow of Chartered Accountants Ireland.

-Position Date of Appointment Tenure as of 31 Dec 2023 Executive Director 26 October 2023 2 months Company Secretary 18 September 2018 5 years 3 months
+Position Date of Appointment Tenure as of 31 Dec 2024 Executive Director 26 October 2023 1 year 2 months Company Secretary 18 September 2018 6 years 3 months

-3. Dr Jean-Michel Cosséry (64) - Independent Non-Executive Director
+Dr Jean-Michel Cosséry (65) Independent Non-Executive Director